• info@al-dirassa.com

 • renew your intention for Allah;

-• ask Allah for forgiveness and make sincere dua;
+• ask forgiveness and make sincere dua;

 • avoid places where alcohol is consumed;